 At Emmanuel, groundbreaking laboratory research is conducted right on our campus.
 The Maureen Murphy Wilkens Science Center features state-of-the-art research labs on par with the neighboring world-class research facilities in the Longwood Medical and Academic Area.
-Our faculty utilize connections in the area and throughout the world to help bring Emmanuel to the forefront of today’s research world.
+Our faculty utilize connections in the area to help bring Emmanuel to the forefront of today’s research world.

 Faculty-Student Research